-The WCAB then addressed the WCJ’s assertion that due process required a continuance because applicant testified in-person, and therefore defendant’s witnesses should be given the same opportunity.
+The WCAB then addressed the WCJ’s assertion that due process required a continuance because the applicant testified in-person, and therefore the defendant’s witnesses should be given the same opportunity.
 It stated, “Although we allow that it might offend due process to arbitrarily prohibit one party’s witnesses from providing in-person testimony while allowing it from the other party, that was not the situation here.
 The WCAB’s transition to remote hearings is not based upon some bureaucratic whimsy, but rather upon the advent of a global pandemic that has cost the lives of hundreds of thousands, and caused fundamental shifts in the behavior of most of the world’s population.”
-It added, “Executive Order N-63-20 represents the Governor’s best judgment as to how to strike a fair balance between the due process rights of participants in hearings, the necessity of protecting the public from real and significant harm, and the state’s responsibilities under the California Constitution to provide efficient, timely resolution of disputes in order to secure benefits for eligible injured workers.”
+Furthermore, as our labor lawyers noted, it added, “Executive Order N-63-20 represents the Governor’s best judgment as to how to strike a fair balance between the due process rights of participants in hearings, the necessity of protecting the public from real and significant harm, and the state’s responsibilities under the California Constitution to provide efficient, timely resolution of disputes in order to secure benefits for eligible injured workers.”

-The WCAB found that it would be improper to issue a blanket rule that it is per se unreasonable to continue a case to allow for in-person testimony and that each case must be resolved according to its own particular circumstances.
+Our employment lawyers report that the WCAB found that it would be improper to issue a blanket rule that it is per se unreasonable to continue a case to allow for in-person testimony and that each case must be resolved according to its own particular circumstances.
 It concluded, however, that “the default position should be that trials proceed remotely, in the absence of some clear reason why the facts of a specific case require a continuance.”
 Furthermore, it held that the burden of seeking a continuance should fall on the party seeking it.

 Analysis of the Decision

-Although Gao has been designated a significant panel decision, it is not binding on other WCAB panels or WCJs.
+Although Gao has been designated a significant panel decision, our employment lawyers report that it is not binding on other WCAB panels or WCJs.
 But per CCR 10305(r), significant panel decisions are designated by all members of the WCAB as being of significant interest and importance to the workers’ compensation community.
 There is no question that Gao represents the WCAB’s position on the issue and will be followed by other WCAB panels and WCJs.
 Thus, workers’ compensation trials will proceed with remote testimony, unless a party can present a clear reason why a claim should be continued for in-person testimony.